Overview

 ART 402 BFA Thesis Project

-6 credits, optional for BFA Studio Art candidates
+6 credits, optional for BFA Art & Design candidates

-The BFA Thesis Project is intended for students who want to develop an independent body of work, and write about it in depth.
+The BFA Thesis Project is intended for students who want to develop an independent body of work, alongside in-depth research.
 The Thesis Project represents the culmination of four years of study, and six credits of sustained, semester-long inquiry outside the structure of a course.
-The written portion of the Thesis Project (the Thesis Paper) is ten pages of research and reflection that rigorously examines your work, its sources, context, and methods.
+The Written Component of the Thesis Project includes an Artist Statement (150 words) and Annotated Bibliography (750 words) that examines your work, its sources, context, and methods.
 The exhibition (or other public presentation) must demonstrate a deep engagement with your chosen media and concepts, and must present them coherently and professionally.
 Thesis Projects mark a transition from student to working artist, and from academic assignments to individual, self-guided artistic research.

 The Proposal